gradle/gradle/design-docs/dependency-model.md

 ## Publication

-A publication is the binary representation of a component in a repository.
+A publication is the binary representation of a component, ready to be used by some consuming project.

-* A publication is a set of artefacts.
+* A publication is a set of artefacts, including meta-data artifacts.
 * A publication may include auxiliary artefacts.

+The consumer of a publication might use the artifacts directly from the location where they were built, or via a binary artifact repository of some kind.

 ## Project